Odaka, Fukushima

 Odaka (小高町, Odaka-machi) was a town located in Sōma District, Fukushima, Japan.

 Population

 As of 2003, the town had an estimated population of 13,482 and a density of 146.62 persons per km^{2}.
 The total area was 91.95 km^{2}.

 Merge

 On January 1, 2006, Odaka, along with the city of Haramachi, and the town of Kashima (also from Sōma District), was merged to create the city of Minamisōma.

 2011 Tsunami

-In 2011, Odaka, along with other towns in the area near Fukushima, underwent a nuclear meltdown.
+In 2011, Odaka, along with other towns in the Fukushima area, experienced the effects of a nuclear meltdown.
 Three reactors melted in Fukushima after an undersea earthquake sent a very destructive tsunami crashing into the coastline.